-RECEPTOR / WATERCOURSE SENSITIVITY VALUE RECEPTOR IMPORTANCE Local Land Drain 3 Medium vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions / discharges / pollution incidents, flood risk and drainage Low Low Local Land Drain 4 Low vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions / discharges / pollution incidents, flood risk and drainage Negligible Low Local Land Drain 5 Low vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions / discharges / pollution incidents, flood risk and drainage Negligible Low Local Land Drain 6 Negligible Negligible Negligible Ponds 1 and 2 Medium vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions / discharges / pollution incidents, flood risk and drainage Negligible Low
+RECEPTOR / WATERCOURSE SENSITIVITY VALUE RECEPTOR IMPORTANCE Local Land Drain 2 High vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions/ discharges/ pollution incidents, flood risk and drainage Negligible Low (precautionary approach given high value/ importance) Local Land Drain 3 Medium vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions/ discharges/ pollution incidents, flood risk and drainage Low Low Local Land Drain 4 Low vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions/ discharges/ pollution incidents, flood risk and drainage Negligible Low Local Land Drain 5 Low vulnerability to temporary or permanent changes in water resources (including water quality), as well as abstractions/ discharges/ pollution incidents, flood risk and drainage Negligible Low Local Land Drain 6 Negligible Negligible Negligible

-- 14.4.60 The Humber Estuary has a high sensitivity based on vulnerability given the distance and connectivity from the Proposed Development, but high value and importance based on its international designations and moderate WFD classification.
-The likely character of this watercourse has been assessed as 'High' to allow further consideration of effects. - 14.4.61 Oldleet Drain has a low sensitivity, based on the vulnerability given its distance from the Proposed Development but a High value and importance based on its WFD status classification (Moderate).
-The likely character of this watercourse has been assessed as 'Medium' to allow further consideration of effects. - 14.4.62 Middle Drain has a low sensitivity, based on the vulnerability, given its distance from the Proposed Development but a medium value and importance due to receiving water from land drains 4 and 5 directly from the Proposed Development.
-The likely character of this watercourse has been assessed as 'Low' to allow further consideration of effects.
+14.4.59 The Humber Estuary has a high sensitivity based on vulnerability given its distance from and connectivity to the Proposed Development, and high value and importance based on its international designations and moderate WFD classification.
+The likely character of this watercourse has been assessed as 'High' to allow further consideration of effects.

-- 14.4.63 The watercourses surrounding the Proposed Development, primarily Land Drain 1 and Land Drain 2 have a high sensitivity (based on vulnerability) due to their proximity to the Site but both are of negligible value and importance.
-As a precautionary approach, the likely character of these watercourses has been assessed as 'Low' to allow further consideration of effects. - 14.4.64 Land Drain 3 has a medium sensitivity (based on vulnerability) as it is the main receiving watercourse receiving waters indirectly from the Site.
-However, it is further in proximity from the Proposed Development and has low value and importance; therefore the likely character of Land Drain 3 has been assessed as low.
-As a precautionary approach, the likely character of this watercourse has been assessed as 'Low' to allow further consideration of effects. - 14.4.65 Land Drain 4 and Land Drain 5 have a low sensitivity and are of negligible value and importance the likely character of these watercourses are assessed as 'Low' to allow further consideration of effects. - 14.4.66 Land Drain 6 has been assessed as negligible sensitivity, on account of no known flow pathways from Site to watercourse, and the reaches are of negligible value or importance.
-The likely character of this watercourse has been assessed as 'Negligible' and has therefore been scoped out of further assessment. - 14.4.67 The southern pond (Pond 1) is connected to the Site drainage via an abandoned surface water drain.
-No information has been provided regarding the existing northern pond (Pond 2).
-They have been assessed as high sensitivity as they are within the Main Development Area but are of low negligible importance given their use.
-The likely character of these surface waterbodies has been assessed as 'Low' to allow for further consideration of effects.
+- 14.4.60 Oldfleet Drain has a low sensitivity, based on the vulnerability given its distance from the Proposed Development but a High value and medium importance based on its WFD status classification (Moderate).
+The likely character of this watercourse has been assessed as 'Medium' to allow further consideration of effects. - 14.4.61 Middle Drain has a low sensitivity, based on the vulnerability, given its distance from the Proposed Development but a medium value and low importance due to receiving water from land drains 4 and 5 directly from the Proposed Development.
+The likely character of this watercourse has been assessed as 'Low' to allow further consideration of effects. - 14.4.62 Land Drain 1 and Land Drain 2 have a high sensitivity (based on vulnerability) due to their proximity to the Site but both are of negligible value and low importance.
+As a precautionary approach, the likely character of these watercourses has been assessed as 'Low' to allow further consideration of effects. - 14.4.63 Land Drain 3 has a medium sensitivity (based on vulnerability) as it is the main receiving watercourse receiving waters indirectly from the Site.
+However, it is further in proximity from the Proposed Development and has low value and low importance; therefore, the likely character of Land Drain 3 has been assessed as low.
+The likely character of this watercourse has been assessed as 'Low' to allow further consideration of effects. - 14.4.64 Land Drain 4 and Land Drain 5 have a low sensitivity and are of negligible value and low importance - the likely characters of these watercourses are assessed as 'Low' to allow further consideration of effects. - 14.4.65 Land Drain 6 has been assessed as negligible sensitivity, on account of no known flow pathways from Site to watercourse, and the reaches are of negligible value or importance.
+The likely character of this watercourse has been assessed as 'Negligible' and has therefore been scoped out of further assessment.